DIST-projects/1st-assignment-malanehru/README.md

 **Remote Procedure Call (RPC)** and **Remote Method Invocation (RMI)**.
 The application must be **hosted and executed in a cloud environment**.

-Each implementation should allow a **client** to remotely access services provided by a **server**.
+The client should be able to remotely access services provided by the server.

 ---

 ## RPC Implementation

-The RPC-based application should support the following:
+Implement an RPC-based application that supports the following:

 * Define remote procedures on the server
 * Invoke procedures remotely from the client
-* Return results from the server
+* Receive results from the server

 ---

 ## RMI Implementation

-The RMI-based application should support the following:
+Implement an RMI-based application that supports the following:

 * Define a remote interface
 * Implement the interface in a remote object